What vitamins and minerals to take during pregnancy

 Calcium

-If you don’t eat many calcium-rich foods, you may need to take supplements.
-Taking 1 g of calcium per day helps reduce the risk of preeclampsia (high blood pressure during pregnancy) in women with inadequate calcium intake.
-In Canada, approximately 41 percent of women aged 19 to 50 aren’t getting enough calcium in their diet.
-Consider seeking advice from a nutritionist.
+If you don’t eat enough calcium-rich foods, you may need to take supplements.
+Taking 500 g of calcium per day helps reduce the risk of preeclampsia (high blood pressure during pregnancy) in women with inadequate calcium intake.
+According to Health Canada, 63% of women aged 19 to 50 have an inadequate calcium intake.
+Talking to a nutritionist can help.

 Foods high in calcium

-• Green vegetables (e.g., spinach, green cabbage, kale, napa cabbage, watercress, fennel)
+• Green veggies (e.g., spinach, green cabbage, kale, napa cabbage, watercress, fennel)

 • Dairy products (e.g., milk, yogurt, cheese)